 Mennonites believe in the centrality and inspiration of the Bible and in Jesus Christ as the One sent by God to bring reconciliation between the Creator and a broken world.
 We try to emphasize the connections between faith, words and actions.
 We believe baptism and church membership should be voluntary.
 We also emphasize community, peace and love, helping others and being a diverse and multicultural church.

 Walking the talk.
 Mennonites have become increasingly recognized as leaders in the art of conflict resolution — even on an international scale.
 Mennonites have been involved in helping differing groups or factions talk to each other in places like East Africa, Northern Ireland and Central America.
 Mennonites were also involved in some of the early developments in offender-victim reconciliation organizations in Canada and the United States, and in promoting restorative justice as a way of responding to criminal and antisocial activity.
 Organizations such as Mennonite Central Committee, Christian Peacemaker Teams and Mennonite Disaster Service are channels through which Mennonite volunteers work in relief, development, peacemaking and restoration around the world.
-And locally, TUMC is involved in working with victims of human trafficking, homeless people, refugees and nursing home care.
+Locally, TUMC is involved in working with victims of human trafficking, refugees and nursing home care, as well as activities aimed at reconciliation between Indigenous and settler peoples in Canada.
 One of the biggest challenges for Mennonites is speaking out about what we’ve learned along the way.
 Many are calling for Mennonites to speak more boldly — to talk the walk.

 Mennonites recognize the value of “organized religion.”
 Throughout history, religious faith has helped people understand life’s meaning and encouraged cohesive social order.
 But at times the lines between church and state have blurred and the church has also been part of oppressive movements, suppression of individuals’ rights and even wars.
 Some even feel religion is the greatest cause of war.
 This is a familiar issue for Mennonites.
 But we also recognize the need to be organized as a group of Christian believers.
 We try to be most concerned with trusting in the leading of God’s Spirit in a way that reflects the life and teaching of Jesus.
 Inside each of us is a yearning to understand why we are here.
 Mennonites believe the answer lies in both believing in and following Jesus.

 Mennonites are a global people.
 Once mostly of European heritage, Mennonites have become increasingly multicultural and multinational.
 The global Mennonite family now includes about 1.6 million members, with people of colour now the majority.
-We cherish our connections with vibrant churches in Africa, Asia and South America, with whom we connect through Mennonite World Conference.
+We cherish our connections with vibrant churches around the world, with whom we connect through Mennonite World Conference.
+Our own congregation includes many members born in Africa, Latin America and Asia.

 Adapted from an article by Ken Gingerich